Density of group languages in shift spaces: Minimal subsets and modular cobounding maps

 \section{Minimal subsets and modular cobounding maps}

-We now generalize to the non-minimal case some of the results from the previous sections, in particular \cref{t:deltagroup} which allows a simple expression of the density under the assumption of ergodicity, and \cref{t:minimalskew} which characterizes minimality.
-We rely on the key notion of \emph{modular cobounding map} (\cref{d:cobounding}), closely related with the notion of coboundary.
-It allows in particular to recover a further characterization of minimality (\cref{theo:minimal}) inspired by Anzai's theorem on ergodicity of skew products~\cite{Anzai1951}.
+We now generalize some results from the previous sections, in particular Theorem~\ref{t:first-main} which allows a simple expression of the density under the assumption of ergodicity, and Theorem~\ref{t:minimalskew} which characterizes minimality (referring here to the action of the skew product $T_{\varphi}$ as defined in \eqref{eq:Tphi}, since the action of the shift map $S$ on $X$ is already assumed to be minimal).
+We rely on the key notion of \emph{modular cobounding map} (Definition~\ref{d:cobounding}), closely related with the notion of coboundary.
+It allows in particular to obtain a further characterization of minimality (Theorem~\ref{theo:minimal}) inspired by Anzai's theorem on ergodicity of skew products~\cite{Anzai1951}.

-We prove first that the minimal skew products under consideration are finite disjoint unions of their minimal closed invariant subsets, all of which have the same measure (\cref{prop:finitecompo}).
-We conclude that ergodicity implies minimality (\cref{cor:minerg}).
-Moreover, \cref{prop:minimal-ergodic} together with \cref{c:mod1} provide sufficient conditions for ergodicity on every minimal closed invariant subset of $G \skewprod X$.
-We prove \cref{t:density} (our third main result, i.e. \cref{t:second-main}) in \cref{ss:gencase} and conclude with examples in \cref{ss:exa}.
+We prove first that the minimal skew products under consideration (that is, skew products $G\skewprod _{\varphi}X$ with $\varphi$ being a morphism onto a finite group $G$) are finite disjoint unions of their minimal closed invariant subsets, all of which have the same measure (Proposition~\ref{prop:finitecompo}).
+We conclude that ergodicity implies minimality (Corollary~\ref{cor:minerg}).
+Moreover, Proposition~\ref{prop:minimal-ergodic} together with Corollary~\ref{c:mod1} provide sufficient conditions for ergodicity on every minimal closed invariant subset of $G \skewprod _{\varphi} X$.
+We prove our third main result, Theorem~\ref{t:third-main}, in Section~\ref{ss:gencase} and conclude with examples in Section~\ref{ss:exa}.